twosixlabs/armory/README.md

 # Scenarios
 Armory provides several baseline threat-model scenarios for various data modalities.
-When running an armory configuration file, the robustness of a defense will be evaluated for against that given scenario.
+When running an armory configuration file, the robustness of a defense will be evaluated against that given scenario.
 For more information please see our [Scenario Documentation](docs/scenarios.md).

 # Contributing